-‘Celebrity Big Brother:’ Natalie Eva Marie Reveals Her Biggest Regret In The Game
+‘Celebrity Big Brother’: Natalie Eva Marie Reveals Her Biggest Regret In The Game

 When Natalie returned home, her husband filled her in on what was going on in the house on the live feeds and told her that Kandi was gunning for her from the get-go.
 Since finding out this news about Kandi, Natalie has had a bad taste in her mouth and continues to wonder why the Real Housewives of Atlanta star didn’t like her.

 While Tom put Natalie on the block this week, he did receive advice from Kandi to do so after she stated that they needed to get rid of the athletes.
 Natalie was playing a great game, and Kandi targeting her made absolute sense.
-Natalie had no enemies, was laying low but not too low, and was loyal to her alliance members.
-This is the type of contender who wins Big Brother so she needed to get the boot before the final two.
+Natalie had no enemies, was laying low, but not too low, and was loyal to her alliance members.
+This is the type of contender who wins Big Brother, so she needed to get the boot before the final two.

 Don't miss out on the fun!
 Get caught up on every blindside and victory from this season of #BBCeleb right now: https://t.co/1ct6I4D0jO pic.twitter.com/EQdzA8xDNb